Should You Do a Thyroid Test?

-Thyroid abnormalities are one of the most common endocrine disorders affecting millions worldwide.
+A comprehensive thyroid test can determine if there are abnormalities in your thyroid function.
+This is one of the most common endocrine disorders – affecting millions worldwide.
 Thyroid hormones are well known for their role in basal metabolic rate, development and growth.
 Low function (hypothyroidism) affects approximately 4-5% of the population whilst estimates for over-function (hyperthyroidism) are 0.4-2%.

 Thyroid abnormalities has become a quiet epidemic worldwide.
 The thyroid has just one job, however, it is one of the most important jobs for the body to function properly.
 The thyroid makes hormones that regulate the energy level, growth, and reproduction of every cell of your body.
 That means your brain, heart, lungs, liver, skin, tissues and other body parts depend on your thyroid to stay “powered up” and active, and to remain healthy by generating new cells to replace old ones.